Module leader 2019–2020

 Week 5: An Affective Turn: Aesthetics, Somatics, and Mood (Professor Emma Mason)

-Reading (extracts will be provided): Hua Hsu, ‘Affect Theory and the New Age of Anxiety’, The New Yorker, March 18, 2019; Stephen Ahern, ‘A Feel for the Text’ in Affect Theory and Literary Critical Practice (Palgrave, 2019)'; Isobel Armstrong, ‘Thinking Affect’, in The Radical Aesthetic (Blackwell, 2000); Teresa Brennan, ‘Introduction’, The Transmission of Affect (Cornell University Press, 2004); Thomas Pfau, ‘Introduction’, Romantic Moods: Paranoia, Trauma and Melancholy 1790-1840 (Johns Hopkins University Press, 2005)
+Reading (extracts will be provided): Hua Hsu, ‘Affect Theory and the New Age of Anxiety’, The New Yorker, March 18, 2019; Stephen Ahern, ‘A Feel for the Text’ in Affect Theory and Literary Critical Practice (Palgrave, 2019)'; Isobel Armstrong, ‘Thinking Affect’, in The Radical Aesthetic (Blackwell, 2000); Teresa Brennan, ‘Introduction’, The Transmission of Affect (Cornell University Press, 2004); Hagi Kenaan and Ilit Ferber, 'Moods and Philosophy', in Philosophy’s Moods: The Affective Grounds of Thinking (Springer, 2011).

 Week 6: Affective Reading: Sympathy, compassion, and critique (Professor Emma Mason)

-Reading (extracts will be provided): James Elkins, ‘The Ivory Tower of Tearlessness’ in Pictures and Tears: A History of People Who Have Cried in Front of Paintings (Routledge, 2001); Martha Nussbaum, ‘Ladders of Love’, in Upheavals of Thought: The Intelligence of Emotions (Cambridge University Press, 2002); Lauren Berlant and Kathleen Stewart, The Hundreds (Duke University Press, 2019); Lisa Ottum, ‘Feeling Nature, reconsidered: Ecocriticism, Affect and the Case of H is for Hawk’, in Affect Theory and Literary Critical Practice (Palgrave, 2019)
+Reading (extracts will be provided): James Elkins, ‘The Ivory Tower of Tearlessness’ in Pictures and Tears: A History of People Who Have Cried in Front of Paintings (Routledge, 2001); Martha Nussbaum, ‘Compassion: The Philosophical Debate’, in Upheavals of Thought: The Intelligence of Emotions (Cambridge University Press, 2002); Lauren Berlant and Kathleen Stewart, The Hundreds (Duke University Press, 2019); Lisa Ottum, ‘Feeling Nature, reconsidered: Ecocriticism, Affect and the Case of H is for Hawk’, in Affect Theory and Literary Critical Practice (Palgrave, 2019)